adamenagy/mfgdm-api-tutorial/Explorer and First Queries/index.md

 Now let's use the explorer to view our schema.

-Log in with your Autodesk account, then click on the Docs button and scroll down to access the queries available in the AEC Data Model's schema.
+Log in with your Autodesk account, then click on the Docs button and scroll down to access the queries available in the MFG Data Model's schema.

 ![Schema through explorer](../assets/images/schema.gif)